The Ebb-Tide: Analysis

 The lengthy voyage of the stolen ship has been described as "a microcosm of imperialist society, directed by greedy but incompetent whites, the labour supplied by long-suffering natives who fulfil their duties without orders and are true to the missionary faith which the Europeans make no pretence of respecting".

 The strange and memorable character of Attwater, ruthlessly violent while talking always of Jesus' forgiveness, who alternately repels and fascinates the other characters, reflects Stevenson's own conflicted feelings about Christianity.

 Adaptations

-The novel was adapted into the films Ebb Tide (1922), Ebb Tide (1937), and Adventure Island (1947),Le Reflux (film) (1961), as well as a 1959 episode of ITV Play of the Week.
+The novella was adapted into the films Ebb Tide (1922), Ebb Tide (1937), and Adventure Island (1947), Le Reflux (film) (1965), as well as a 1959 episode of ITV Play of the Week and a 1998 television film starring Robbie Coltrane.